Shalmaneser III: Later campaigns

+Last regnal year

+On 1 Nisan 824 BC, Shalmaneser III entered his final 35th regnal year (824/823 BC), during which time he died and was succeeded by Shamshi-Adad V. This was the limmu year of "Bêl-bunaya, the palace herald" during which time there was a "revolt".
+The revolt had begun in Year 32 (827/826 BC) and was not suppressed until Year 3 of Shamshi-Adad V (821/820 BC).

 In Biblical studies

-His reign is significant to Biblical studies because two of his monuments name rulers from Hebrew Bible.
+His reign is significant to Biblical studies because two of his monuments name rulers from the Hebrew Bible.
 The Black Obelisk names Jehu son of Omri (although Jehu was misidentified as a son of Omri).
 The Kurkh Monolith names king Ahab, in reference to the Battle of Qarqar.

 Construction and the Black Obelisk

 He had built a palace at Kalhu (Biblical Calah, modern Nimrud), and left several editions of the royal annals recording his military campaigns, the last of which is engraved on the Black Obelisk from Calah.

 The Black Obelisk is a significant artifact from his reign.
 It is a black limestone, bas-relief sculpture from Nimrud (ancient Kalhu), in northern Iraq.
 It is the most complete Assyrian obelisk yet discovered, and is historically significant because it displays the earliest ancient depiction of an Israelite.
 On the top and the bottom of the reliefs there is a long cuneiform inscription recording the annals of Shalmaneser III.
 It lists the military campaigns which the king and his commander-in-chief headed every year, until the thirty-first year of reign.
-Some features might suggest that the work had been commissioned by the commander-in-chief, Dayyan-Ashur.
+Some features might suggest that the work had been commissioned by the commander-in-chief, Dayyan-Assur.

 The second register from the top includes the earliest surviving picture of an Israelite: the Biblical Jehu, king of Israel.
 Jehu severed Israel's alliances with Phoenicia and Judah, and became subject to Assyria.
 It describes how Jehu brought or sent his tribute in or around 841 BC.
 The caption above the scene, written in Assyrian cuneiform, can be translated:

 "The tribute of Jehu, son of Omri: I received from him silver, gold, a golden bowl, a golden vase with pointed bottom, golden tumblers, golden buckets, tin, a staff for a king [and] spears."

 It was erected as a public monument in 825 BC at a time of civil war.
 It was discovered by archaeologist Sir Austen Henry Layard in 1846.